naifalshaye/twitterbot/readme.md

 Using the Twitter User API to fetch account data.
 Add keywords and phrases and a reply tweet, then the Bot will check your twitter account’s mention and look into the tweet text to see if there is any matching keyword to reply to the tweet itself.

 ### Archiving:
+This search API searches against a sampling of recent Tweets published in the past 7 days.
-Using Twitter Search API to search for tweets matching your keywords or phrases, it will store tweet and user object data into the database.
+The bot will search for tweets matching your keywords or phrases, it will store tweet and user objects data into the databas.

 ### Scheduling Tweet:
 Send auto tweets at a specific date and time.

 ### Direct Message On Follow:
-Send DM when someone follow your account.
+Send direct message when someone follow your account.

 ### Analysis:
 Monitor the daily and monthly data.

 ### Settings:
-You can turn on/off features and services or power off bot completely.
+Add Twitter API keyes here.
+You can also turn on/off features and services or power off bot completely.

-### Errors Log:
-Monitor Bot errors and exceptions.

-## Support:
+## Support | Bugs | Vulnerabilities
 naif@naif.io

 https://twitter.com/naifalshaye